axiodisi/parallel-pandas/docs/reading_writing_csv.md

 # Reading and Writing CSV Files

 Read data from a CSV file into a DataFrame using the `read_csv` function.
+Write data from a CSV file into a DataFrame using the `write_csv` function.

 ```
 ## Reading CSV